MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/connectors.md

 - **experimentation** – This object contains all the necessary information to start and enable your experimentation connector.
 - **name** – The name of the experimentation connector to use.
 The name of the connector can be found in the connector’s definition file.
 The type of the connector must be a **experimentationConnector**.
 - **config** – The config section allows any configuration object the connector needs to initialize and start communicating with the third party service.
-Check the connector’s configSchema in its definition file or README file to understand what information is required.
+Check the connector’s **configSchema** in its definition file or README file to understand what information is required.
 - **cacheConfig** – You can provide the timings to use when caching certain experimentation related entities. **ttlInSeconds** refers the amount of time an entity should live in the cache before being considered stale and the **ttrInSeconds** refers to when an entity should be refreshed.
 The connector’s README file should also have a list of recommended cache timings.
 - **experimentation** - Controls the cache timings for getting the list of available experiments configured in your third party provider during getExperiments().
 Default TTL (time-to-live) is 1800 seconds and default TTR (time-to-refresh) is 60 seconds.
 - **experimentationDataFile** - Controls the cache timings for how often the config that is passed down to the client during getConfigForClientSideInit().
 The default TTL (time-to-live) is 1800 seconds and default TTR (time-to-refresh) is 60 seconds.

 ## Experimentation connector

-An experimentation connector allows you to connect your application to an external experimentation provider.
-Adding this type of connector to your application and configuring it will allow you to create and run experiments in the site builder experience as well as track their outcomes to provide the best experience for your customers.
+An experimentation connector allows you to connect your application to an external experimentation service provider.
+Adding this type of connector to your application, configuring it, and enabling it will allow you to create and run experiments in Commerce site builder as well as track outcomes to provide the best experience for your customers.

-An experimentation connector is composed of three parts: A connector definition file (JSON), a provider file. and a listener file.
+An experimentation connector is composed of three parts:

+- A connector definition file (JSON)
+- A provider file
+- A listener file

 ### Connector definition file

 A connector definition file is used to register and provide configuration metadata data to your application.
+The metadata includes the type of connector, the connector name, a description of the connector, and the configuration schema.
 The connector definition file name is in the format **&lt;CONNECTOR_NAME&gt;.connector.json**.
-The metadata includes the type of connector, the connector name, a description of the connector, and the configuration schema.

 The following example shows the contents of a connector definition file.